-SummaryIn this activity, students act as power engineers by specifying the power plants to build for a community.
+SummaryStudents act as engineers by specifying the power plants to build for a community.
 They are given a budget, an expected power demand from the community, and different power plant options with corresponding environmental effects.
-They can work through this scenario as a class or on their own.
+Guided by a worksheet, teams work through the hypothetical real-world scenario to arrive at recommendations that they present to the class; group "answers" vary widely, depending on their identified city priorities.

 Many different types of engineering are needed to bring electric power to communities.
-Doing such is a technical process — how can you transform a fuel or water or wind or sunlight to electricity — as well a societal process with societal impacts — air quality, land use, water use and security.
+This is a technical process—how can you transform a fuel or water or wind or sunlight to electricity—as well a societal process with societal impacts—air quality, land use, water use and security.
 For these reasons, chemical, mechanical, structural, electrical, environmental and civil engineers all have roles to play in power engineering.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,